jomar-liu/seng637-a5-group-5/Assignment5-ReportTemplate.md

 Generally models with lower AIC or BIC are generally preferred.

+A set of candidate models was evaluated using multiple selection criteria, including log-likelihood, Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC), and error-based metrics such as SSE.
+Among all models, DW3 (F) and GM (F) emerged as the top two based on their superior performance.
+After analyzing the Model Comparison tables from C-SFRAT, we determined that the Discrete Weibull Type 3 model, with covariate F is the best model, with AIC of 122.199 and BIC of 127.935.
+The second best is the Geometric Model with covariate F with AIC of 125.323 and BIC of 129.625.

+Based on the provided dataset (failure-dataset-a5.csv), the file contains 31 test intervals (T = 1 to 31).
+Applying Sturges' Rule — k = 1 + log₂(n) — to the total number of failures (n = 31)
+k = 1 + log₂(31) = 5.95 ≈ 6 intervals

+Applying Sturges’ Rule to the number of test intervals (n = 31) yields approximately 6 intervals.
+However, due to the non-uniform distribution of failures and the presence of a mid-phase spike, 8 intervals were selected.
+This allows for better resolution of changes in failure intensity while still maintaining reasonable smoothing.

+An effort interval of 20 for covariate F was selected based on the observed distribution of failures.
+A significant concentration of failures occurs at higher F values (≥ 20), indicating a transition to a higher failure intensity region.
+Using 20 efforts per interval therefore provides a meaningful grouping that captures this shift while maintaining stability in intensity estimation.

 # Assessment Using Reliability Demonstration Chart

 ## Plot for MTTFmin